 I’m Elizabeth Case (they/she), and I’m a a genderfluid scientist, artist, and writer living between previously glaciated, currently glaciated, and flood-prone landscapes.

 I am especially interested the dissolution of boundaries between earth science, the arts, and humanities, and the ways we can make the data that underlies our knowledge of the climate crisis emotional, tangible, and interactive.
-I write a newsletter about this called Process Pending and am actively seeking scientific and artistic collaborations in this area.
+I write a newsletter about this called Process Pending, co-founded an art-science collaboration called Glacial Hauntologies, and am actively seeking further scientific and artistic collaborations in this area.

-If you’re looking for an expert on glaciers, polar-related climate-crisis impacts, or scientific context for art related to ice, I am available for freelance work in Europe and the U.S. I have advised on glacier-related films, reviewed books related to Antarctica, and written essays for polar-related art exhibition catalogues.
+If you’re looking for an expert on glaciers, polar-related climate-crisis impacts, or scientific context for art related to ice, I am available for freelance work in Europe and the U.S. I have advised on glacier-related short films, reviewed books related to Antarctica, and written essays for polar-related art exhibitions.

 My CV can be found here.